CLIENT'S BILL OF RIGHTS

 - You have the right to tell us if we are not meeting your expectations and allow us the opportunity to address and correct the situation

-- You have the responsibility to share your current financial situation, needs and objectives, as well as change in your financial and personal circumstances with us so that appropriate recommendations can be made.
-You should make time to meet with us on a regular basis, at least annually, to review and revise your financial plan or as needed based upon changing circumstances.
-Be sure to keep us informed and consult with us prior to end of the tax year.
+- You have the responsibility to share your current financial situation, needs and objectives, as well as changes in your financial and personal circumstances with us so that appropriate recommendations can be made.
+You should make time to meet with us on a regular basis (at least annually) to review and revise your financial plan or as needed based upon changing circumstances.
+Be sure to keep us informed and consult with us prior to the end of the tax year.

-- You have the responsibility to provide information required for preparation of complete and accurate returns and providing information to us in a timely manner so that we have a reasonable period of time to prepare the returns prior to their due dates.
+- You have the responsibility to provide information required for preparation of complete and accurate returns in a timely manner so that we have a reasonable period of time to prepare the returns prior to their due dates.
 You should keep all documents, canceled checks and other data that support your reported income and deductions.
 They may be necessary to prove accuracy and completeness of the returns to a taxing authority.
-All of your original records will be returned to you at the end of this engagement.
+All of your original records will be returned to you at the end of the engagement.
 You should keep the original records in secure storage.